pe2mbs/odbc2orm/README.md

 Python file.

 # Templates
+By using the --template command line option the standard templates and configuration is exported to a specified folder.
+This gives the opportunity to customize the generation of the output of the application.

 ## leadin and leadout
 The leadin and leadout templates receive the following variables;
 * config; dictionary with configuration as being used during generation.